 Radiotherapy is a very important treatment for many cancers.
 But having radiotherapy can increase the risk of another cancer developing in the future.
 Doctors minimise the amount of radiation patients are exposed to as much as possible.
 Getting another cancer later because of having had radiotherapy is quite rare.
 If you are having radiotherapy it is important to remember that the most important thing for you is to treat the cancer you already have.
 For many cancers, radiotherapy is the best way to do this.

 Some people risk being exposed to a cancer causing substance (carcinogen) because of the work that they do.
 For example, workers in the chemical dye industry have been found to have a higher incidence than normal of bladder cancer.
 If at all possible, once a substance is known to be a cancer risk, it is no longer used.

 If a substance that may be carcinogenic has to be used, there are strict regulations covering how it is handled so that workers are protected from it.
-Contact the Environmental Protection Agency for information about how to protect yourself at work.
+Contact the Environment Agency or the Health Protection Agency (now part of Public Health England) for information about how to protect yourself at work.

 Asbestos is included here because it is such a well known cause of cancer, particularly a cancer called mesothelioma.
 Mesothelioma most commonly affects the pleura (covering of the lungs).

 Asbestos is made up of tiny fibres which can be breathed in.
 There are different types of asbestos.
 All types are now banned in the UK.
 But white asbestos was still in use up until 1999, mostly in the car industry in brake linings.
 There is usually a very long time between exposure to asbestos and developing cancer, typically about 20 to 30 years or more.